Pass Through Partnership: Everything You Need to Know

 Pass-Through Businesses Are Generally Smaller Than C Corporations, but Pass-Through Businesses Are Not Always Small Businesses

-The main reason why C corporations account for the highest percentage of employment in the United States, is that they tend to grow significantly larger than pass-through entities on average.
+The main reason why C corporations account for the highest percentage of employment in the United States is that they tend to grow significantly larger than pass-through entities on average.
 Most employment at C corporations is concentrated in large firms.
 Frequencies of rates of employment at pass-through businesses are shown to be distributed with density across smaller firms.

 I have a pass-through partnership (LLC) and a regular day job.
 Where do I put the income or loss from my partnership on my individual taxes?

 LLC partnerships must distribute K-1 filings to all partners of the business and submit to the IRS.
-The K-1 reports all income and expenses of the LLC, including record of distributed shares of income and loss.
+The K-1 reports all income and expenses of the LLC, including a record of distributed shares of income and loss.
 Partners are LLC members, and responsible for IRS Form 1040 and Schedule SE individual income tax return filings.

-The main goal of tax reform is to improve competitiveness in the U.S. business environment, and grow the overall economy.
+The main goal of tax reform is to improve competitiveness in the U.S. business environment and grow the overall economy.
 Lowering taxes on savings and investment with business tax reform is a common legislative policy decision meant to boost investor confidence in economic development.
 Much business tax reform focuses on C corporation tax code rules, but corporate-only business tax reform ignores pass-through business activity.